Coaches and community leaders educate by example.

 - Showed interest in them as individuals, separate from academics, sports, or civic activities

 In Their Own Words

 The young people in my study reflected on their childhoods and adolescent years.
-As they described the adults who helped them become confident, caring, and compassionate young people, they talked about coaches, clergy members, camp counselors, after-school program leaders, coaches, dance teachers, and others who took a special interest in who they were as individuals.
+As they described the adults who helped them become confident, caring, and compassionate young people, they talked about coaches, clergy members, camp counselors, after-school program leaders, dance teachers, and others who took a special interest in who they were as individuals.
 They cared about character!